Space junk: How broken satellites are creating a garbage crisis in the sky

-Space debris — known colloquially as space junk — is the name that scientists give to the thousands of pieces of broken satellites and spacecraft that clog Earth's orbit.
-Space junk can be as small as a paint fleck or as large as an abandoned rocket launch vehicle; no matter the size, orbital debris pose a significant threat to the astronauts and spacecraft that work in Earth's orbit, according to NASA.
+Space debris — known colloquially as space junk — is the name that scientists give to the tens of thousands of pieces of broken satellites and spacecraft that clog Earth's orbit.
+Space junk can be as small as a paint fleck or as large as an abandoned rocket launch vehicle; no matter the size, orbital debris poses a significant threat to the astronauts and spacecraft that work in Earth's orbit, according to NASA.

 The amount of space junk in orbit increases hand-in-hand with the growth of the space industry on Earth.
 On March 10, a group of international researchers writing in the journal Science raised the alarm on the growing problem of space junk, calling for a legally-binding treaty to "help protect Earth's orbit" before it becomes irreparably polluted with debris.
+Despite this, private companies continue to pump a record number of new satellites into orbit each year — and Earth is starting to see the consequences in ways that are impossible to ignore.

 Here's everything you need to know about space junk, and why scientists are concerned.